conruybalid/ws_orbot/src/arm_control/README.md

 ## mytry.py

 This file contains a function to move the arm used in the arm_move_action node.
 It can be run on it's own to test waypoints.

+## gripperControl.py

+This file contains a class that is used for opening and closing the gripper.
+It can be run on it's own for testing

 ## utilities.py